byt3bl33d3r/OffensiveNim/README.md

 VSCode has a Nim extension which works pretty well.
 This also seems to be the only option at this point.

-You can automatically compile Nim code from within visual studio by following steps:
+You can automatically compile Nim code from within visual studio by following these steps:

 1. Add `Code Runner` as an Extension to your Visual Studio Code  you can do this by browsing to the extensions tab and searching for code runner:
 ![code-runner](https://user-images.githubusercontent.com/5151193/104265646-4ad9cc00-544b-11eb-9444-2b74c8da1051.png)